ABindoff/alex_mixed_models/pseudoreplication.md

 ![](pseudoreplication_files/figure-markdown_github/unnamed-chunk-9-1.png)

 The effect of treatment predicted by bootstrapping is 1.42, which is remarkably close to the simulated treatment effect.
 Compare this to the treatment effect predicted by the general linear model, 0.11.
-The confidence interval estimated using the general linear model is excessively narrow, due to the large number of pseudoreplicates.
+The confidence interval estimated using the general linear model (in red) is excessively narrow, due to the large number of pseudoreplicates.
 This neatly highlights the issue of falsely drawing inference from an experiment with such a small number of replicates.
 Drawing samples from more embryos would give a better estimate of variability due to treatment within the *population*.
 In fact, although we did not show it here, drawing fewer samples from more replicates is better than more samples from fewer replicates in general.